GSA/digitalgov.gov/content/news/2015/06/2015-06-05-using-section-508-guidance-to-improve-the-accessibility-of-government-services.md

 slug: using-section-508-guidance-to-improve-the-accessibility-of-government-services
 date: 2015-06-05 11:10:22 -0400
 title: Using Section 508 Guidance to Improve the Accessibility of Government Services
-summary: 'Section 508 of the Rehabilitation Act requires federal agencies to use accessible information and communication technology (ICT), whether procured, developed, or maintained.
-Since the U.S. Access Board issued regulations for the law in 2000, much implementation guidance has been prepared by various agencies.
-While the regulations are being refreshed to account for changes in ICT over'
+summary: 'Section 508 of the Rehabilitation Act requires federal agencies to use accessible information and communication technology (ICT), whether procured, developed, or maintained.'
 authors:
   - jamal-mazrui
 topics: